Cypherock/CoFHE/README.md

 # CoFHE
-CoFHE is a bootstrapping free homomorphic encryption scheme that supports any arbitrary computation over binary data in encrypted domain
+CoFHE is a noise less homomorphic encryption scheme that supports any arbitrary computation over binary data in encrypted domain